akk911709-code/hams-site/privacy.md

 * **App Private Data:** Data stored in the App's private directory (e.g., Download History database, Settings) **is automatically deleted by the Operating System** when you uninstall the App.
 * **Public Media Files:** Media files (videos, images) that you have downloaded and saved to public directories (e.g., System Gallery, /Downloads folder) **are NOT deleted** by uninstalling the App.
 You maintain full ownership and control over these files and must delete them manually via your device's file manager.

-## 8. GDPR & CCPA Compliance
+## 8. Global Compliance (GDPR & CCPA)
+* **Consent Management:** We utilize the **Google User Messaging Platform (UMP)** to strictly comply with international privacy regulations such as GDPR.
+* **Regional Strategy:** We intelligently identify user regions to ensure that users in the European Economic Area (EEA) and the UK are provided with clear consent options regarding data collection and ads.
 * **Right to Erasure:** You can request us to delete your cloud account.
 Local data is already under your full control.
-* **Ad Consent:** We use Google UMP to collect consent for ad personalization where required.
 * **Opt-Out:** Users can manage their ad preferences via the App settings.

 ## 9. Children's Privacy